 The second season of “Daredevil” starts rolling at what feels like a fast pace, but the overall plot doesn’t unravel too quickly.
 By Episode 3, Hell’s Kitchen’s gangs are either already obliterated or pissed off at whoever they can toss a fist toward.

 The new villain, the Punisher, is introduced in the first episode as a homicidal maniac.
 The viewer doesn’t start to question that label until episode three, where we get to see what kind of villain the Punisher is, or rather how he’s an anti-hero.
 You get a (pardon the bad joke) killer comparison between Daredevil and the Punisher when it comes to their ideas of justice.

 Both of them want the same thing, but have a different means to an end.
 One of them just beats criminals senseless and kills them in droves.
 But hey, potato po-tah-to.

 4. The Stairwell Fight

-Probably the most iconic fight scene of the season, the stairwell fight amps up season two.
-Episode three (or as I like to call it, the episode that keeps on giving) provides us with this scene at the end, ultimately kick starting the binge-worthiness of season two.
+Probably the most iconic fight scene of the season, the stairwell fight amps up Season 2.
+Episode 3 (or as I like to call it, the episode that keeps on giving) provides us with this scene at the end, ultimately kick starting the binge-worthiness of season two.

 3. Elektra and Matt Revenge Scene

-Besides drawing the line between the two ethically, the situation puts a pin in their relationship, a pin that doesn’t get removed until she appears again during season two.
+Besides drawing the line between the two ethically, the situation puts a pin in their relationship, a pin that doesn’t get removed until she appears again during Season 2.
 Now we understand why Matt is furious at such a badass woman, but that doesn’t mean we want her gone (at least not me).